Wave Motion

 The characteristics of a waveform are that it has an amplitude, wavelength, frequency and velocity.
 The amplitude is the height of a wave or its intensity.
 The wavelength is the distance between amplitude maximums.
 The frequency is how often the maximums or crests move past a given point.
 And finally, the velocity—or how fast the wave is moving—is the product of the frequency times the wavelength (v = fλ).

 The units of frequency are in hertz (Hz) or its multiples.
 The units of wavelength are in meters, its multiples or fractions of a meter.
-As the frequency increases, the wavelength decreases, when the velocity is kept constant.
-For example, at extremely high frequencies, you can have very long wavelengths and vice versa.
+As the frequency increases, the wavelength decreases, provided the velocity is kept constant.
+For example, waves at extremely high frequencies have very short wavelengths.

 Exponential powers of 10 are used when frequencies or wavelengths become very large.
 Very short wavelengths are designated as a negative exponentials.